bmlt-enabled/bmlt-root-server/README.md

 - Beefed up the semantic admin to allow the Service body of a meeting to be switched (a security check is written to ensure the user can admin both bodies).
 - Added the capability to load a list of deleted meetings in the semantic admin.
 - Added the ability to request changes across multiple Service bodies in the semantic admin (also applies to deleted meetings).
+- Added the capability to easily restore deleted meetings in the semantic admin.

 ***Version 2.7.20* ** *- May 27, 2016*